BetterGUI-MC/Docs/content/basic/faq/_index.md

 ## Can you add X to your plugin?

-Before requesting, you should check if your request already exists on the [Addon Downloader]({{% ref "menu/addon" %}}).
+Before requesting, you should check if your request already exists on the [Addon]({{% ref "addon" %}}).
 If it does not exist, you can either join [my Discord server](https://discord.gg/5vpVM6g4SV) or create [an issue](https://github.com/BetterGUI-MC/Issue-Tracker/issues).